thoughtspot/thoughtspot_rest_api_v1_python/README.md

 `thoughtspot_rest_api_v1` library implements the ThoughtSpot public REST APIs as directly as possible.
 It is not a "full SDK" with representation of each request and response type, but rather uses Python's Lists and Dicts for input and output.

+When using ThoughtSpot Cloud, always chose the V2.0 REST API via the `TSRestApiV2` class.

+Older Software versions of ThoughtSpot may have functionality that is only available via the `TSRestApiV1` class, which is the best existing implementation of the V1 API.

 Each API endpoint is represented by a single method within the `TSRestApiV1` or `TSRestApiV2` class.

 Method and argument names closely match to the documented API endpoints, with a few minor changes are taken to make certain parameters more obvious for an end user, or to align with Pythonic conventions ('id' parameters in the API itself are written as 'guid' or '{object-name}_id' for example)